REBIRTH – Behind the Scenes #4

 This is the final behind-the-scenes blog post about my timelapse short film, REBIRTH.
 In previous posts I spoke about my visits to Laudat and Trafalgar, and Warner and Horseback Ridge.
-Here, I’ll take about my visit to Syndicate and will give some insight into the original lyrics for the film.
+Here, I’ll take about my visit to Batali River, Syndicate and I will give some insight into the original lyrics for the film.

 The day I visited Syndicate was a happy one.
 The sun was out, there was modest cloud cover (perfect for capturing my timelapse sequences) and I most importantly, I stopped at the roadside bar called Everything For You Baby.